informatica-unica/lip/imp/while/README.md

 1. Assigning the right precedence to the tokens for `;`, `do` and `else`;
 1. Adding parentheses to the command syntax.

-Since the tests use parentheses, follow the second approach.
+Since the test programs use parentheses, follow the second approach.